Helen Miller Shepard

-Helen Miller Gould Shepard (June 20, 1868 – December 21, 1938) was an American philanthropist and member of the wealthy Gould family born in New York City.
+Helen Miller Gould Shepard (June 20, 1868 – December 21, 1938) was a prominent American philanthropist and member of the wealthy Gould family.
+In contrast to her father, the ruthless railroad magnate Jay Gould, who was a highly unpopular figure during his lifetime, she became known as "America's Sweetheart."

-Birth
+Early life and family

-Born as Helen Miller Gould, she was the first-born daughter of Jay Gould and Helen Day Miller (1838–1889).
-Her sister Anna Gould was another prominent heiress.
+Born in Manhattan, New York City, as Helen "Nellie" Miller Gould, she was the firstborn daughter and one of six children of railroad tycoon Jay Gould and Helen Day Miller (1838–1889).
+Her sister Anna Gould would become another prominent heiress.
+Her older brother Edwin Gould, a railway official and investor, was also a noted philanthropist.